Francesco Pierri

 I am an Assistant Professor in the Datascience group of the Department of Electronics, Information and Bioengineering at Politecnico di Milano.

-Master thesis proposals for POLIMI students:
+I have several Master thesis proposals for POLIMI students:

 • Leveraging Large Language Models (chatGPT et al.) to detect and fact-check online misinformation